Skip to main content

 Curiosities

-Roman numerals, the numeric system used in ancient Rome, employ combinations of letters from the Latin alphabet to signify values.
-The Roman numeral system is a positional numbering system.
-This system employs some capital letters as symbols to represent certain numbers, most numbers are written as combinations of letters.
+Roman Numerals, the numeric system was invented in Ancient Rome.
+It is a positional numbering system.
+This system uses some capital letters from the Latin alphabet as symbols to represent certain numbers.
+Most numbers in this system are written as combinations of letters.

-For example, 2015 is written as MMXV, where each M represents 1000, the X stands for 10 more and V represents five units.
+For example: 2015 is written as MMXV.
+Here each M represents 1000, the X stands for 10 and V stands for 5.

 | >>> You might not know about: 21st Century Skills for Kids & Rethinking how Students Learn